-There’s plenty of ways that you can keep informed, so choose the right source that works for you.
+There are plenty of ways that you can keep informed, so choose the right source that works for you.

 5. Limit media consumption

-There’s a lot of sad and depressing things happening on the news right now, and if you pay too much attention to it, it can really start to damage your mental health.
+There are a lot of sad and depressing things happening on the news right now, and if you pay too much attention to it, it can really start to damage your mental health.
 If you can limit the amount of news you take in, you can feel a lot happier.

 Limit yourself to 30 minutes of news a day, this is plenty of time to hear the latest important updates that you need to know but will stop you from having a constant flow of information coming at you.